Farming with Sustainability in mind

 Groundwater recharge plays a crucial role in sustaining agricultural operations.
 By replenishing underground aquifers, it provides a reliable and accessible water source for irrigation, mitigating the impact of water scarcity during dry periods.
 This practice ensures the long-term viability of farming activities and provides habitat for native plants, birds and animals.
 Our home ranch has 11 ponds, three are full year-round, and the remaining 8 are only full during winter and wet spring months.

-When we purchases the property where our tasting room is now there was no existing water storage.
+When we purchased the property where our tasting room is now there was no existing water storage.
 We decided to build a recharge pond immediately to help prevent erosion, catch runoff water from the Dunnigan Hills, and recharge our underground aquifer.

 We have always prioritized water storage and groundwater recharge for our operation.
-Mikes father, Mike Sr., made it his mission to build reserviors on any property he farmed, as well as keeping them mainteined through the wet season.
+Mikes father, Mike Sr., made it his mission to build reserviors on any property he farmed, as well as keeping them maintained through the wet season.

 Habitat